Symmetry Properties of Quantum Dynamical Entropy: The Cat Map

 \subsection{Quantizing the Cat Map}

 The quantization of the unperturbed cat map was first derived by Hannay and Berry~\cite{hannay-1980-QuantizationLinear} based on earlier work on quantum maps~\cite{berry-1979-QuantumMaps}.
 Following work by Matos and Almeida \cite{matos-1993-QuantizationAnosov} extended the derivation to the perturbed maps.
 The quantization follows by identifying $(q,p) \in \dsT^2$ as conjugate position and momentum, then requiring wavefunctions to be periodic in both position and momentum space, possibly up to a phase.
 This produces a Hilbert space of finite dimension $N$ with an effective, rational Planck's constant of $h = 1/N$.
 A basis for the Hilbert space $\mH$ is given by delta-localized position eigenstates $\ket{q_j}$ for $q_j = j/N$ with $j$ understood modulo $N$.
-The unitary map $U$ on $\mH$ corresponding to the classical cat map is computed by taking the semiclassical approximation of the propagator (also known as the stationary phase approximation or the Van Vleck formula) in position space to be exact.
-For the map~\eqref{eq:pert-cat-map-appx}, the matrix elements are given by
+The unitary map $U$ on $\mH$ corresponding to the classical cat map is defined by the semiclassical formula for the propagator (also known as the stationary phase approximation or the Van Vleck formula) in position space.
+For the unperturbed map, the matrix elements are given by

 where $N' = N / \gcd(N,A_{12})$, $A'_{12} = A_{12} / \gcd(N,A_{12})$, and $G$ is a Gauss average function